Green Transportation Capital

 Capital projects and related expenditures may include:

 • Updating or modifying facilities for fleet electrification and/or hydrogen refueling infrastructure.
-New facilities that directly and primarily support fleet electrification.

-• Construction of charging and fueling stations
+• Construction of charging and fueling stations to support transit fleet electrification.

-• Necessary upgrades to electrical transmission and distribution systems
+• Necessary upgrades to electrical transmission and distribution systems.

-• Acquisition of property rights for capital projects
+• Acquisition of property rights for capital projects.

 Match requirement